safsbe/mental-health-app/CONTRIBUTING.md

 - `user.email` in your `~/.gitconfig` is an email tied to your Github account (Github's masked emails **are** accepted).
 - The email in at least one `Signed-off-by` line in each commit matches the email of the Git Committer or Git Author of that commit.

+### `Error: Unable to resolve module` or `None of these files exist` in CI pipeline

+You may have added new assets into the `assets/` subdirectory.
+Ensure that these new assets have been merged into the `main` branch of the `mental-health-app-assets` Git repository.